Naples

 In order to build Naples into a respectable city, Haldeman and the Naples Company built the first pier 600 feet into the Gulf of Mexico in the shape of a “T” to allow large ships to dock easily and bring in visitors and supplies.
 Although rebuilt several times over the years, the Naples pier we have today still retains that “T” shape even though no ships dock there.

 After the pier came the people.
 Naples quickly gained a reputation as a winter resort for socialites and celebrities like Thomas Edison Greta Garbo and Gary Cooper.
-Even today, many celebrities call Naples their home or second home.
+Even today, many celebrities call Naples home or second home.

 In 1911, Barron G. Collier (the name behind Collier County), bought most of Naples including over a million acres swampland.
 He was a visionary for the area and planned to bring in the railroad and then, later, build the Tamiami Trail to spur growth further.